On this page:

 The exercises involve tightening and relaxing the muscles that support pelvic organs.
 A health care provider can help a woman learn proper technique.

-Read more about pelvic muscle exercises in Kegel Exercise Tips.
+More information about pelvic muscle exercises is provided in the NIDDK health topic, Kegel Exercise Tips.

 A vaginal pessary is a small, silicone medical device placed in the vagina that supports the vaginal wall and holds the bladder in place.
 Pessaries come in a number of shapes and sizes.
 A health care provider has many options to choose from to find the most comfortable pessary for a woman.